Jeremy-Demlow/coco_demo/coco_demo/conversation_prompts.md

 1. Do some EDA
 2. Make a decision of what kind of model that we should use
-3. Make a feature store view for this
+3. Think about the best features that will help this model thrive, but aslo make a feature store view for this so that we begin that journey
-4. Make an experiment tracking with an artifact of picture of metrics
+4. Make an experiment tracking with an artifact of picture of metrics and a model registry workthrough
-5. Run more than just one model so that we have a few to compare maybe do a few versions so we can see what is doing better
+5. Run more than just one model so that we have a few to compare maybe do a few versions so we can see what is doing better you should be doing hyperparameter tuning and leveraging best in class tooling that snowflake offers https://docs.snowflake.com/en/developer-guide/snowflake-ml/container-hpo for example for building parameter search spaces
-6.
+6. I want you to make sure that there is cross validation and the validation set is set up to not have leaky data
+7. It should also have the ability to promote based on the best metric and settting the best model to default even if the last model was still better

 ```